Rural Field to Market Grant

 Direct support to farm and food businesses in rural Minnesota

 Thanks to generous support from the Wells Fargo Foundation, the Entrepreneur Fund (EFund) is excited to launch a one-time funding of the Rural Field to Market grant that will provide direct support to small- to mid-size farm and food businesses located within our Minnesota service region.
 Applications open Monday, January 12, 2026.
-You can review the questions and scoring rubric at the button below.

 icon: plant sprouting out of a coin